--I’ve prioritised phone and Zoom calls because they allow me to work from home, without needing to get dressed up or leave my kids.
+-I’ve prioritised Zoom calls because they allow me to work from home, without needing to get dressed up or leave my kids.

--I have reduced time on social media because I feel drained if I compare myself to others too much.
+-I have reduced time on social media because I feel drained if I compare myself to others.

 -I no longer feel bad about sending calls to voicemail and working by SMS.
 I need time to think about my replies and don’t do well with distractions.